Monday 9 Oct

 3pm I decide to get cracking, having wasted enough time letting the weather get me down and drowsy.
 The next hour is just me alone in my room, reading aloud the texts that will be on my Chinese oral exam next Wednesday.
 After a while, I think I’ve memorized them instead of actually knowing what the words read as.
 Whatever works, I guess.

-8pm I meet up with twin flame and we chow down while watching the first episode of Netflix’s new series Mindhunter, which chronicles the efforts of two FBI agents trying to study serial killers.
+8pm I meet up with Emily and we chow down while watching the first episode of Netflix’s new series Mindhunter, which chronicles the efforts of two FBI agents trying to study serial killers.
 It’s beautifully filmed, and we rave about it while recording our episode right after.
 We also discuss the newly released LA Times podcast Dirty John, recapping John Meehan’s sinister con of Debra Newell and its grisly end.
 The episode goes well; I plan to edit and release it by Wednesday.

 Sunday 15 Oct